tokio-rs/axum/axum/src/docs/extract.md

 # let _: Router = app;
 ```

-Another option is to make use of the optional extractors in [axum-extra] that return `None`
+Another option is to make use of the optional extractors in [axum-extra] that
-if there are no query parameters in the request or return `Some(T)` if deserialization was successful.
+either returns `None` if there are no query parameters in the request URI,
+or returns `Some(T)` if deserialization was successful.
+If the deserialization was not successful, the request is rejected.

 # Customizing extractor responses